appistack/appistack-ng/README.md

 ## Appistack Angular

+You can check out the template running live on [appistack.com](http://appistack.com).

 A template for frontend web development with GulpJS, which includes:

 - Tasks for JS/JSHint, Less, Image compression, Web Components